tdauth/wowr/README.md

 ## New Features

-This version provides several new features compared to the original map:
+This version provides several new features compared to the original map [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/):

 * 24 players instead of 10.
 * Backpack system.